Skip to main content

 use Laravel\Roster\Packages;

-// Scan a directory and get the roster
+// Scan a directory and obtain a Roster instance

 $roster = Roster::scan($directory);